top of page

 It goes without saying that HYDRATION is extremely important and accessibility should always be available, be it a trip to the vet or during a longer journey.

-Water bottles spill during bumpy rides in a car or at the hands of a handler during air transport.
-Remove the water bottle right before the journey, but keep it on hand to offer during stops along the way, or when the airline hands your ham back to you at the end of the flight.
+Water bottles & bowls spill during bumpy rides in a car or at the hands of a handler during air transport.
+Remove the these right before the journey, but keep on hand to offer during stops along the way, or when the airline hands him back to you at the end of the flight.

 • a thick chunk of cucumber,